Jack Kelly Sr. (rower): Redemption at the 1920 Olympics

-When he first made his application to race at Henley, Kelly told the press that if his entry was accepted, he would go to Henley and most likely would skip the Olympics.
+When he first applied to race at Henley, Kelly told the press that if his entry were accepted, he would go to Henley and most likely skip the Olympics.
 On learning of his rejection, Kelly was surprised and angered and stated: "I had made all the arrangements to sail for England ...
 I'll go to the Olympics now for sure.
 I want to get a crack at the man who wins the diamond sculls."

 Kelly soon had his chance, representing the United States at the 1920 Summer Olympics in Antwerp, Belgium.
 In a hard-fought race, he won the single scull event, extracting a measure of revenge by defeating the winner of the Diamond Sculls, British sculler Jack Beresford.
 Beresford was one of the most talented oarsmen of the day and would go on to win medals at five Olympics.
-The race, one of the closest in Olympic history, featured a dramatic duel down the stretch with Kelly winning by a second.
+The race, one of the closest in Olympic history, featured a dramatic duel down the stretch, with Kelly winning by a second.
 Kelly and Beresford would go on to become good friends.
 Half an hour after the singles final, Kelly teamed with his cousin Paul Costello to win the double scull (2x) race, a feat which has never been repeated at the Olympic games.
 After his Olympic victory, Kelly purportedly mailed his racing cap to King George V with the note, "Greetings from a bricklayer", for having been snubbed at Henley.